 Not only can overly sagging or ptotic breasts cause disturbing emotional and psychological symptoms making women self-conscious and uncomfortable with their body-image, but significant drooping may occasionally cause physical symptoms as well.
 Large drooping breasts can cause back and neck pain or painful grooves on the shoulders from bra straps which are caused by excess breast weight on the chest.
 Some women with large pendulous breasts have rashes, yeast infections, and non-healing skin wounds where their breasts rub on their chest or abdomen.
 The constant moisture and rubbing of the bra against this area can be very troublesome, especially in the hotter summer months.

 The goal of most breast lifting procedures is to move the nipple position up to the center of the breast and to adjust the shape of the breast to move it to a more youthful position.
 Many times natural asymmetry exists where one breast has a different shape, size, or nipple position.
 The secondary goal of breast lifting is to improve the natural asymmetries and to make the breasts look more alike knowing that perfect symmetry is probably not achievable.
-"Breasts are sisters not twins".
-View images of this procedure in our Breast Lift Before & After Gallery.
+As our board-certified plastic surgeons like to say, "Breasts are sisters, not twins."

 Mastopexy, the technical name for a breast lift, is always part of a breast reduction if a woman has very large breasts.

 Breast Lift Candidates

 Women seeking mastopexy or breast lifting alone are usually women who are happy with the size of their breasts in a bra or would like to be SLIGHTLY bigger or smaller.
 They are more unhappy with the appearance of their breasts than they are with the size of their breasts.